-The objective of the prioritized recommendations is to optimize home performance cost-effectively, while maintaining or improving health and safety and satisfying homeowner/occupant objectives.
+The objective of the prioritized recommendations is to optimize home performance cost-effectively, while maintaining or improving health and safety, occupant comfort, building durability, and satisfying homeowner/occupant/program objectives.

-- 6.1 The energy audit shall include an interview with the homeowner/occupants to understand their goals, priorities, and any potential limitations or barriers for implementing home performance upgrades. - 6.2 The energy audit report shall include the following: - 6.2.1 A list of applicable health and safety improvements. - 6.2.2 A list of home performance upgrades, building repairs and renovation work based on an evaluation of the whole house according to the requirements of this standard and prioritized according to homeowner/occupant objectives and cost-effectiveness.
+- 6.1 The audit shall include an interview with the homeowner/occupants to understand their goals, priorities, and any potential limitations or barriers for implementing home performance upgrades. - 6.2 The audit report shall include the following: - 6.2.1 A list of applicable health and safety improvements within the scope of this standard. - 6.2.2 A prioritization hierarchy so that the homeowner/occupant clearly understands priority ranking of the recommended upgrades as established by the AHJ, program or contractor (e.g., health and safety prioritized over energy efficiency and comfort). - 6.2.3 A list of home performance upgrades, building repairs and renovation work based on an evaluation of the whole house according to the requirements of this standard and prioritized according to the aforementioned prioritization hierarchy.